braindome/OpenWeatherApi-compose/README.md

 # OpenWeatherApi-compose

-Tiny test app to get weather data from OpenWeatherMap
+Tiny test app that retrieves weather data from OpenWeatherMap

 ## Technologies used:
 - Open Weather API